bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+Describe is a description of your functionality while it are the steps you take and what it expects.
 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+To test make sure the functionality works before making on to another block of code.
-1. Mention three types of automated tests.
+1. Mention three types of automated tests. unit testing, data driven testing and integration tests.
 ## Project Set Up

 - [ ] Fork and clone this repository.